SQL

 SELECT id, username FROM users LIMIT {{PAGENUM}} OFFSET {{PAGESTART}}

-For using SQL on Action Button (both Standard, Dynamic List and Page), you can run SQL
+For using SQL on Action Button (both Standard, Dynamic List and Page), you can run `SQL` for CRUD data

 SELECT * FROM users